DATA-606-FALL-2022/DATA606_Ranjith_Reddy/README.md

 ## Exploratory Data Analysis.

+### we have following DataFrames:
+   - orders: This table includes all orders, namely prior, train, and test.
+It has single primary key (order_id).
+   - order_products_train: This table includes training orders.
+It has a composite primary key (order_id and product_id) and indicates whether a product        in an order is a reorder or not (through the reordered variable).
+   - order_products_prior : This table includes prior orders.
+It has a composite primary key (order_id and product_id) and indicates whether a product in      an order is a reorder or not (through the reordered variable).
+   - products: This table includes all products.
+It has a single primary key (product_id)
+   - aisles: This table includes all aisles.
+It has a single primary key (aisle_id)
+   - departments: This table includes all departments.
+It has a single primary key (department_id)

 ### Ratio of reordered products
   1. 58.9697% of products in prior orders were re-ordered.
   2. 59.8594% of products in train orders were re-ordered.